Tampa Bay area: Transit systems

 Bus service is provided in Hillsborough County by Hillsborough Area Regional Transit (HART), in Pinellas County by Pinellas Suncoast Transit Authority (PSTA), in Pasco County by Pasco County Public Transportation and in Hernando County by THE Bus.
 HART and PSTA provide express services between Tampa and Pinellas County, and PSTA provides connections to Pasco County.
-HART also operates the TECO streetcar between Downtown Tampa and Ybor City.
-In 2013, HART also began operating a Bus rapid transit system called MetroRapid that runs from Downtown Tampa to the University of South Florida.
+PSTA also operates a bus rapid transit line running 10.3 miles from downtown St. Petersburg to St. Pete Beach with bus lanes along the St. Petersburg Portion on 1st Avenue North and South.
+HART operates the TECO Line Streetcar between Downtown Tampa and Ybor City.
+In 2013, HART also began operating a bus rapid transit system called MetroRapid that runs from Downtown Tampa to the University of South Florida.
+Despite being labeled as a bus rapid transit line, the HART MetroRapid has no bus lanes along its length.

 On July 1, 2007, an intermodal transportation authority was created to serve the seven-county Tampa Bay area.
 The Tampa Bay Area Regional Transportation Authority (TBARTA) was formed to develop bus, rapid transit, and other transportation options for the region.
+As of 2026, the Tampa Bay Area is the largest metropolitan area in the United States without any forms of rail rapid transit or commuter rail service.

 Roads and freeways

 The Tampa Bay area is served by these interstate highways.